Guide to Transgender and Gender Counseling Degrees and Schools

 Modern Sex Therapy Institute

-The Modern Sex Therapy Institute provides several comprehensive certificates complete with CE credits, including transgender affirmative mental health care, supporting autistic trans and nonbinary clients, sex therapy with trans and gender nonconforming clients, and transgender clients and addiction.
+The Modern Sex Therapy Institute provides several comprehensive certificates complete with CE credits, including gender-affirming mental healthcare, supporting autistic trans and nonbinary clients, sex therapy with trans and gender-nonconforming clients, and transgender clients and addiction.

 Transgender Training Institute